cms-sw/cms-sw.github.io/cms_coding_rules.md

 1. It is discouraged to have small packages (with couple of cc and header files).
 2. Functionality used by multiple packages should go in the `.../src` and `.../interface` directories.
 3. Only include files that expose a public interface should go into the `.../interface` directory.
-4. #include only files that are in the current directory, e.g.
+4. Include only files that are in the current directory, e.g.
 `#include "some_header.h"`
  or in the `. ./interface directory`, e.g
 **#include** `"Subsystem/Package/interface/some_header.h"`